top of page

 • Design For Reflection: Design into the agenda space, permission, and time for participants to “process” the experience and make sense of it for themselves—I recommend going to break/lunch/close directly after one and not rushing into something that will reactive stress and busyness and diminish the potential gains

-• Ensure It’s Part of An Ongoing Journey: Allow time after for follow-up questions and ways the audiences can connect or ask more questions—as the ideas and experience sink in—over the coming days and weeks.
-This is tricky if the engagement with the speaker is transactional, as conventional keynotes tend to be, so consider what kind of ongoing relationship might be value-creating for all (this is even more important with interactive keynotes, as you will see below)
+• Consider Whether It Is Part of An Ongoing Journey: Allow time after for follow-up questions and ways the audiences can connect or ask more questions—as the ideas and experience sink in—over the coming days and weeks.
+This is tricky if the engagement with the speaker is transactional, as conventional keynotes tend to be, so consider what kind of ongoing relationship might be value-creating for all (this is even more important with interactive keynotes with workshop elements).

-Now, if the event has a tangible goal for a significant outcome—whether strategic, cultural, or leadership—then the experiential keynote can blend perfectly into an interactive keynote + workshop, where the keynote plays the role of both a lightning rod and lodestone for change.
+Now, if the event has a tangible goal for a significant outcome—whether strategic, cultural, or leadership skills—then the experiential keynote can blend perfectly into an interactive keynote + workshop, where the keynote plays the role of both a lightning rod and lodestone for change.

 Comments